You can access Sablier through our branded web interfaces:

 If the stream is cancelled while the stream is active, the smart contracts calculate how much has been streamed, transfer that to the recipient and return the remainder to you.

-Finally, if the stream is cancelled after the stream has stopped, the smart contracts transfers all the remaining funds (if any) to the recipient.
+If the stream is cancelled after the stream has stopped, the smart contracts transfers all the remaining funds (if any) to the recipient.

 No. Once a stream is created, it is set in stone on the Ethereum blockchain.
 However, in a future version of the protocol, we may add the option to refill an active stream and even extend it.